zheniat/CarND-Vehicle-Detection/README.md

 ---

 ### Discussion
-* I initially ran into problems when using cv2.imread function, which produces images in the `BGR` color space.
+* I initially ran into problems when using the `cv2.imread` function, which produces images in the `BGR` color space.
 Despite using the right conversion `BGR2YCrCb`, I was not able to consistently detect the boxes.
 Switching to the `matplotlib` `mpimg` library addressed the problem.
 * I found that using `HOG` features alone gave me most of the test accuracy
 * I ran into a problem by using too small and too large of scaling factors, which resulted in too many false positives.
 I attempted suppresing them with a higher threshold, but was not able to eliminate all of them.